koadman/platypusfarm/darlinglab/mauve/user-guide/viewer.md

 #### Zooming in on Annotated Features

 If the aligned genome sequences were in GenBank files containing annotated features Mauve will display the annotated features next to the sequence similarity profiles.
 For efficiency reasons, annotated features appear only when less than 1Mbp of sequence is being displayed.
 To zoom in on the alignment, either use the magnifying glass buttons from the toolbar, or use the keyboard shortcuts **Ctrl+Up** to zoom in (press Control and up arrow key simultaneously) and **Ctrl+Down** to zoom out.
-Once viewing less than 1Mbp of sequence, annotated CDS features show up as white boxes, tRNAs are green, rRNAs are red, and misc_RNA features are blue.
+On Mac OS X, all of these shortcuts use the **Command** key instead, so zooming in is **Command+Up** etc.  Once viewing less than 1Mbp of sequence, annotated CDS features show up as white boxes, tRNAs are green, rRNAs are red, and misc_RNA features are blue.
 Mauve displays the /product qualifier when the mouse cursor is held over a feature.
 When a feature is clicked, Mauve shows a detailed listing of feature qualifiers in a popup window, in addition to a menu that links to the NCBI Entrez protein entry corresponding to the gene.

 ![A multidrug efflux protein missing from one Shigella isolate](threeway_variable.png)